Last update: 29 March 2021, 11 p.m.

 In addition to the "Rahmenhygienekonzept Universitäten", the LMU has issued "Regulations on Ventilation for Infection Protection during the Corona Pandemic".
 They include the ventilation concept required in section 2.c) of the Rahmenhygienekonzept.
 The university executive board reserves the right to further specify the regulations made.

-In accordance with § 21 of the Tenth Bavarian Ordinance on Infection Control, no more face-to-face events may be held at universities after December 1, 2020 (initially until March 7, 2021).
+In accordance of the current Bavarian Ordinance on Infection Control (available in German only), no more face-to-face events may be held at universities after December 1, 2020 (initially until May 9, 2021).
 The only exceptions to this rule are practical and artistic training sections and events requiring special laboratory or work rooms at universities.

 The "Mandatory Guidelines for Infection Control" of 05.11.2020, agreed upon between the Association of Bavarian Universities, the Bavarian State Ministry of Science and the Arts, and the Bavarian State Ministry of Health remains in force with the exception of No. 3 para.
 1, according to which attendance events with up to 200 participants were still permitted.